Cortisone injections

 Mechanism of action

 It is well known that cortisone is a powerful anti-inflammatory agent but it also has a mild softening effect which can be very useful when the condition has a narrowing or tightening component.
-I inject a mixture of hydrocortisone and a local anaesthetic, usually lignocaine or sometimes bupivicaine.
+A mixture of cortisone and a local anaesthetic, usually lignocaine.

 Response to the injection

 Generally the response falls into three broad groups.
-In some people the response is very quick within a few days, but in the majority of patients it may take 2-3 weeks for the injection to work.
-If it hasn't worked by 6 weeks then it is unlikely to work.
+In some people the response is very quick within a few days but in the majority of patients it may take 2-3 weeks for the injection to work.
+If it has not worked by 6 weeks then it is unlikely to work.

 Side effects